Kinvey/phonegap-sdk/README.md

 You are now ready to start building your awesome apps!
 Next we recommend diving into the [User guide](http://devcenter.kinvey.com/phonegap-v3.0/guides/users) or [Data store guide](http://devcenter.kinvey.com/phonegap-v3.0/guides/datastore) to learn more about our service, or explore the [sample apps](http://devcenter.kinvey.com/phonegap-v3.0/samples) to go straight to working projects.

 ## Building
-The simplest way to build the sdk is by running `gulp`.
+The simplest way to build the sdk is by running `npm run bundle`.
 More advanced tasks are available.

+_Note: Before running any tasks you will need to run `npm install` to install any dependencies required._

-* `gulp clean`: remove files created by the build process
+* `npm run clean`: remove files created by the build process
-* `gulp lint`: lint the src files
+* `npm run lint`: lint the src files
-* `gulp bump`: bump the pacakge version
-* `gulp build`: build the sdk
+* `npm run build`: build the sdk
-* `gulp bundle`: bundle the sdk for dist
+* `npm run bundle`: bundle the sdk for dist
-* `gulp upload`: upload dist files to AWS S3

 ### Flags
 The following flags are available when running `gulp bump`: